glerner/phpunit-testing/docs/guides/installation-guide.md

 ### 1. Create Your `.env.testing` File

+> If you already have a `.env.testing`, review and update it to include any new settings.

 Start by copying the sample file:

 ```bash
 cp .env.sample.testing .env.testing
 ```
-> If you already have a `.env.testing`, review and update it to include any new or required settings.

 ### 2. Configure Database Settings for Tests